 Selmar Institute of Education will provide information and support to help you gather the relevant evidence to support your claim for recognition of the competencies you have acquired.
 The procedure ensures that there will be written verification of the outcome and that proper records are kept in your file.
 Please read the relevant rules below.

-Credit Transfer
+a) Credit Transfer

 Credit Transfer: is the granting of credit to learners for units of competency achieved through accredited training.
 These units and their learning outcomes must be equivalent to the units that the learner is applying for and must have been completed under the Australian Qualifications Framework (AQF).